zeta1999/korali/doc/mkdocs/docs/installation.md

 Korali requires the [GSL-2.4](http://www.gnu.org/software/gsl/) or later must be installed on your system.
 Korali will look for the ```gsl-config``` command by default.
 In case GSL is not currently installed, you can run ```./install --install-gsl``` to have Korali install and build it automatically.

+!!! note
+    Use ```./install --install-gsl``` to have Korali download and build the GSL-2.5 GNU Scientific Library automatically.